ndrplz/eurlex-toolbox/README.md

 ```

 ## Hello World!
+Once the raw XML data are in place, the toolbox (entry point `main.py`) can be used to manipulate the data and create huamn readable text corpora.

-Once the dataset is in place, all documents can be dumped in human readable format with few lines of code.
+Documents can be dumped in human readable format in few lines of code.
 ```python
 from eurlex_ds import EurLexDataset